All information is subject to change.

 Commencement: Please be prepared to pay for parking on the day of Commencement.
 Graduates should park in the underground garage below the Scope.
 Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope.
-Parking is a flat fee of $5 (cash only).
+Parking is a flat fee of $5 (cash only) in either location.

 The City of Norfolk also provides abundant self-pay parking near Norfolk Scope.
 View parking map.

 There are no tickets for graduation.
 General admission seating is available to all on a first-come, first-served basis.
 The doors for general admission will open at 8:45 a.m.
 Families and guests will not be allowed to enter Norfolk Scope before that time.
 “Seat saving” will not be allowed.
 All who attend EVMS Commencement are asked to demonstrate the civility and decorum expected at a graduation ceremony.